1809-UTA-Java/1809-uta-java.github.io/Java - Curriculum Topics Flash Answers.md

 # Topics covered

 1. Introduction to Java: Features
-1. OOP: Polymorphism, Encapsulation, Inheritance, Abstraction
+1. "Pillars of OOP" - Polymorphism, Encapsulation, Inheritance, and Abstraction.
 1. Keywords (new, static, final, etc), naming conventions
 1. Constructors (noargs)
 1. Methods (signature, return type, parameters)
 1. Scopes of a variable (class, object, method, loop)
 1. Control Statements (for, foreach, if, while, do while, switch)
 1. Arrays, varargs
-1. Access modifiers (private, default, protected, public)
+1. Access modifiers (private, default, protected, public) - **Access Modifers** resrtict the use of their methods to other objects.

-1. String API
+1. String API - Provides functionality for dealing with **Strings** in Java.
+It provides methods for creation, manipulation, and abstraction to the **String Pool** and associated garbage collection.
 1. String Pool - String Pool is possible only because String is immutable in Java.
 Strings are instead stored in heap in the **String pool** and are constantly being reused in order to save space.
 In the instance where two String objects contain the same strinng, both of the objects should point to the same string in the string pool.
 String pool helps